 An instrument panel from a UH-1 “Huey” helicopter crash site.

 Items recovered at a crash site.
-Note the cartridges still in the cylinder.
+Note the cartridges still in the cylinder, hammer at half-cock.
 This one speaks for itself.

 Above: Additional artifacts recovered from US aircraft crash or battle sites in Southeast Asia.
 Here, an M-16 rifle, a H-33 radio handset and an unidentified shotgun.
 We are still looking to recover the remains of US military personnel missing in Southeast Asia.
 The government in Hanoi is cooperating.